 Hemp Has Been Added to USDA Farm Data

 Nearly 25 years ago, I was asked to evaluate the economic opportunity for growing industrial hemp in my role as economist for the American Farm Bureau Federation.
-I wrote one rather concise report and distributed to all the state offices.
+I wrote one rather concise report and distributed it to all the state offices.
 It appeared that there were economic opportunities in forging ahead for the fiber production of cannabis sativa for production agriculture.
-There were also some significant barriers to success that were important to also consider.
+There were also some significant barriers to success that were also important to consider.

 In the few weeks between the release of my internal report and the annual policy making meeting at AFBF, an article came out in a recreational cannabis magazine that reported the Farm Bureau supported cannabis production.
 This did not go over well.
 And, at least at that time, the American Farm Bureau moved away from supporting hemp production.

 USDA reports that hemp production was included in the 2017 Census of Agriculture, but it was not identified as an individual crop.
-So in 2022, there were 11 million pounds of hemp fiber, as well as products produced from the flowers like CBD.
+In 2022, there were 11 million pounds of hemp fiber, as well as products produced from the flowers like CBD.
 There were another million pounds of products in grain and other uses.
 I find it interesting that fiber production is second to CBD production in acres, farms, and the number of states in which hemp was grown.

 It is also interesting to me that this does not report cannabis that is produced for medicinal or recreational markets.
 Interesting because there is policy discord between state and federal laws in these areas.
 But hemp grown on U.S. farms for approved industrial uses is now part of our farm production story.
-The new data begins to provides some answers to an even large pool of questions, which will come to light as we move down this frontier together.
+The new data begins to provide some answers to an even large pool of questions, which will come to light as we move down this frontier together.